antaresproject/docs/docs/modules_development/views.md

 ## Introduction

+Antares uses [Twig template engine](http://twig.sensiolabs.org/documentation) to generate user interfaces.
+More information you can find [here](http://twig.sensiolabs.org/documentation).

+The controller is responsible for handling request that comes into a Antares.
+In next step, the controller delegates computing work to other places (eg: [Processors](../modules_development/controllers_and_processors.md), Models, Repositories).
+This solution allows to reuse the code.
+When a controller needs to generate HTML it passes whole decoration process to templating engine.

 Views contains the HTML served by your application and separate your controller / application logic from your presentation logic.
 More information about views you can fin in [Laravel documentation](https://laravel.com/docs/5.4/views).
 In Antares, views can be divided into following types: